-Activity of the Appointments and Compensation Committee in 2019
+Activity of the Appointments and Compensation Committee in 2020

-The Appointments and Compensation Committee met four times in 2019 (versus three times in 2018).
-The attendance rate was 100% in 2019, as it was in 2018.
-Meetings lasted an average of one and a half hours.
-The Committee made recommendations to the Board on the proposed re-election of Directors and the composition of the Board to be submitted to the Annual General Meeting of 7 May 2019.
-It unanimously recommended the continuation of a unitary leadership structure and the Board's re-appointment of Jean-Charles Naouri as Chairman and Chief Executive Officer after the Annual General Meeting.
+The Appointments and Compensation Committee met six times in 2020 (versus four times in 2019).
+The attendance rate was 95.80% in 2020 (100% in 2019).
+Meetings lasted an average of two hours.
+The Committee made recommendations to the Board on the proposed re-elections and appointments of Directors and the composition of the Board to be submitted to the Annual General Meeting of 17 June 2020.